Traditional fiddling in many styles

 — (EDT, UTC-04) — (EDT, UTC-04)

 The week-long camp, located in the heart of Vermont's Green Mountains, celebrates and promotes the acoustic music and folk dance traditions of New England and eastern Canada, along with related traditions from Scotland, Ireland, England, Wales, France, the southeastern United States, and other parts of the world.
 The staff lineup looks great!
-It's looking like I'll be teaching a couple daily Swedish fiddle classes and leading some jam sessions.
+It's looking like I'll be teaching daily Swedish fiddle classes and leading jam sessions.

-SFT Project News
+Scandinavian Project News